Services

 Typical situations include:

-- New restaurant openings and pre-opening phases where multiple workstreams converge, and decisions happen fast
+• New restaurant openings and pre-opening phases where multiple workstreams converge, and decisions happen fast

-- Multi-stakeholder development projects where the owner’s voice risks being diluted by competing interests
+• Multi-stakeholder development projects where the owner’s voice risks being diluted by competing interests

-- Operational transitions or leadership change, when accountability gaps emerge between the outgoing and incoming
+• Operational transitions or leadership change, when accountability gaps emerge between the outgoing and incoming

-- Investor-led or board-driven initiatives where ownership needs a trusted, independent perspective at the table
+• Investor-led or board-driven initiatives where ownership needs a trusted, independent perspective at the table

-- Complex hospitality environments involving multiple advisors, consultants, and vendors who each see only part of the picture
+• Complex hospitality environments involving multiple advisors, consultants, and vendors who each see only part of the picture

 In each case, the value comes from having someone whose sole focus is the owner’s interests, with enough experience to distinguish between what matters and what is noise.

-Reviewing progress, decisions, and deliverables across all workstreams.
-Asking the questions that others involved in the project may not ask, either because they lack the context or because it is not in their interest to.
+The scope varies by engagement.
+At its most consistent, the role means reviewing progress and decisions across all workstreams - asking the questions that others involved in the project may not ask, either because they lack the context or because it is not in their interest to.

-Ensuring that what is being delivered matches what was agreed.
-This sounds straightforward, but in complex hospitality projects with multiple consultants and contractors, scope creep and misalignment are common.
+Beyond oversight, the work involves ensuring that what is being delivered matches what was agreed.
+In complex hospitality projects with multiple consultants and contractors, scope creep and misalignment are common.
 Someone needs to hold the thread.
+That also means identifying problems early - commercial risk, timeline risk, and the less visible risks around team alignment and stakeholder expectations - before they become expensive.

 This question comes up often, and the distinction matters.